golangsugar/wserror/README.md

-# wserror
+# WSError
-Error for RealWorld Webservices
+Pragmatic Error Handler for WebServices
+---

+Create Rich and Flexible errors that encapsulate business public messages and also technical errors for devops